FiachraCI/popquizzer/README.md

 # PopQuizzer

 I created this multiple choice quiz with three levels of difficulty and nine categories for my second milestone project whilst studying with the Code Institute.
-The site features one page with subsuquent sections being added dynamically rather than loading new pages.
+The site features one page with subsequent sections being added dynamically rather than loading new pages.
 The site uses API data from [Open Trivia](https://opentdb.com/) to generate the questions and answers so the user should not receive the same questions twice or more in quick succession.

-The aim of the site is to provide the user with a fun, interactive quiz experience that they can tailor to their intersets and knowledge level.
+The aim of the site is to provide the user with a fun, interactive quiz experience that they can tailor to their interests and knowledge level.

 ![Am I Responsive images showing the website on different devices](assets/images/mockups.webp)